csc203-calpoly/live-coding-demos/01-intro-to-java/README.md

 42
 ```

-However, there is a lot of "surface area" for potential errors in these kinds of loops.
-You could mess up for starting value of `i` or the looping condition (should it be `i < scores.length`, `i <= scores.length`).
+There is a lot of "surface area" for potential errors in these kinds of loops.
+For example, you could mess up the starting value of `i` (should it be `0` or `1`?) or the looping condition (should it be `i < scores.length`, `i <= scores.length`?).

-So for iteration, we use the `for-each` loop.
+So for iteration, we use another looping construct: the `for-each` loop.

 #### The `for-each` loop

+The `for-each` loop takes care of the details of stepping through a collection for us.

 ```java
 int[] scores = {83, 43, 77, 92, 73, 95, 81, 42};